 Home to world-renowned architecture, restaurants, parks, museums and theater, nestled into 77 unique neighborhoods, Chicago just keeps besting itself.

 TripAdvisor ranked The Art Institute of Chicago one of the top five museums in the world in 2017.
 Paste Magazine praises Chicago theater as “one of the most thriving theatre scenes on the planet.”
 Condé Nast Traveler calls Chicago the “best restaurant city in America” (2017).
 Bon Appétit magazine agrees, saying Chicago is “America’s most exciting city to eat in right now,” and dubbing it the “Restaurant City of the Year 2017.”
-In fact, 25 Chicago establishments were awarded one or more Michelin stars in 2018, which kinda proves the point.
+In fact, 25 Chicago establishments were awarded one or more Michelin stars in 2018.

-Here’s why Chicago remains the City at the Top.
+Here’s why Chicago remains a city at the top.

 Celebrities from Justin Timberlake to Barack and Michelle Obama flock to Chicago’s Alinea for their seasonally driven tasting menu, consisting of between 18 and 22 courses, with mesmerizing theatrics and even pyrotechnics to accompany the experience.
 It’s performance art for food.

 Alinea has been named the “Best Restaurant in the World” by many, including Elite Traveler magazine.
 And it’s been awarded the top 3-star rating by Michelin Guide, which is only given to a dozen restaurants around the globe.
 What’s more, it’s been recognized by the James Beard Awards in many categories, including best chef for Grant Achatz and best overall restaurant.